harmonydata/harmonydata.github.io/content/en/projects-partners.md

 blocks:
 - block: features-4
   padding: top
+  heading: Projects and Partners
-  heading: We have a number of ongoing parterships
+  subheading: We have a number of ongoing parterships
   cards:
   - heading: Catalogue of Mental Health Measures
     copy: |-